In this article about travel & tourism videos, you will learn:

 Video combined with music can enhance your brand message and tone even more; it is the secret sauce to establish your voice, style, and behavior in a matter of minutes.

-How your video is structured should also be relevant for your brand.
+How your video is structured should also be relevant to your brand.
 For example:

 - If your brand is fast-paced and action-oriented, create a video with quick cuts and movement.